Hamburg; a city of style, culture, waterways and tunnels

 The beautiful neo-gothic red brick buildings were erected into the Elbe River on oak poles between 1883 and the 1920s.
 During its maritime heyday, this would have been a bustling part of Hamburg, with its dockworkers coming and going unloading their goods.

 For the big kid inside you, just shouting to get out, you must head to Miniatur Wunderland.
-This is great to visit even if you are not a model enthusiast.
+This is great to visit with all the family, even if they’re aren’t train enthusiasts.

 Within the crypt is a fascinating museum, where we found out about the whole of St Nicholas Church’s timeline.

 From its origins as a Seaman’s chapel, the aftermath of Hamburg’s Great Fire and the devastation of WWII.